ldhertert/harness-cli/README.md

   --scope=scope
       [default: ALL_APPS::PROD_ENVS,ALL_APPS::NON_PROD_ENVS]
       Restrict the use of this resource to specific Harness components.
-      The expected format is "application:environment".
+      The expected format is "application::environment".
       The supported values for applications are "ALL_APPS", an application name, or an application id.
       The supported values for environments are "PROD_ENVS", "NON_PROD_ENVS", an environment name, or an environment id.